KaminariOS/Verustd/README.md

 - Mutable reference(`&mut T`) as return value or struct field not supported
 - `&mut data[i]` not supported
 - Deref type conversion not supported
-- Comparison of non SMT-arith types not supported
+- Comparison operators for non SMT-arith types not supported
-- Insufficient external axioms for `std`
+- Insufficient external specification for `std` in `vstd`

 ## Difficulties for verification of `std`
 - Language items